JimDuggan/p2synthr/README.md

 ### p2synthr
 The aim of this package is to provide functions to generate synthetic sub-groups of real data.
+This is being developed as part of the [EU-funded PANDEM-2 Project](https://pandem-2.eu)

 Acknowledgement: The package also includes data from the [our world in data COVID-19 dataset.](https://ourworldindata.org)